quartzolit/ROS-V-REP-Kinect-Robot-Arm-Control/README.md

 dymvrep package needs DYMpython.ttt for simulation.

-We also recommend using subset.bag for Forward Kinematics and Fuzzy Control.
+We also recommend using subset.bag in Forward Kinematics and Fuzzy Control.
 For Dynamics and Inverse Kinematics use subset2.bag